Pat DeWine: Career

-DeWine was a candidate in the June 14, 2005 Republican primary for the Ohio's 2nd congressional district special election after Rob Portman resigned to become U.S. Trade Representative.
-He placed fourth behind Jean Schmidt, Bob McEwen, and Tom Brinkman.
-His campaign for Congress suffered after allegations of infidelity surfaced against DeWine.
+DeWine was an unsuccessful candidate in the 2005 Republican primary for Ohio's 2nd congressional district special election after Rob Portman resigned to become U.S. Trade Representative.
+His campaign for Congress suffered after allegations of infidelity surfaced against him.

 State judicial career

 DeWine sought and won election to the Hamilton County Court of Common Pleas in 2008, defeating Norma Holt Davis in the general election.
-He subsequently won a seat on the 1st District Ohio District Courts of Appeals in 2012, defeating Bruce Whitman in the November 6, 2012 election.
+He subsequently won a seat on the 1st District Ohio District Courts of Appeals in 2012, defeating Bruce Whitman.

-DeWine took his seat on the Appellate bench in January 2013 after defeating Bruce Whitman in the November 2012 general election.
-He won an uncontested Republican primary election in March 2016 for a seat on the Ohio Supreme Court commencing January 2, 2017.
-In November 2016 he won election to that seat over his Democratic opponent.
+DeWine took his seat on the Appellate bench in January 2013.
+He won an uncontested Republican primary election in March 2016 for a seat on the Ohio Supreme Court, and defeated his Democratic opponent for the seat in November of that year.
 He was reelected to the Ohio Supreme Court in November 2022 for a second six-year term.
-Prior to his election as a justice, he served as a judge on the Ohio 1st District Court of Appeals and the Hamilton County Court of Common Pleas and was an associate for 13 years with the firm of Keating Muething & Klekamp.
+Prior to his election as a justice, he was an associate for 13 years with the firm of Keating Muething & Klekamp.

 In August 2021, DeWine withdrew from the contest to be nominated as Ohio Supreme Court chief justice in succession to Chief Justice Maureen O'Connor.

 Involvement in legislative redistricting cases

-DeWine refused to recuse from a case in which his father, Governor Mike DeWine, was a party and helped author the minority opinion that would have upheld an unconstitutional gerrymander approved by the Ohio Redistricting Commission, on which Governor DeWine sits.
+DeWine refused to recuse from a case in which his father, Governor Mike DeWine, was a party, and helped author the minority opinion that would have upheld an unconstitutional gerrymander approved by the Ohio Redistricting Commission, on which Governor DeWine sat.

 Personal life

 DeWine's first marriage ended in divorce in 2003.
-He and his ex-wife have three sons.
-He was married to his second wife, Rhonda DeWine, from 2010 until 2019 when she filed for divorce.
+He and his first wife have three sons.
+He was married to his second wife, Rhonda, from 2010 until 2019 when she filed for divorce.